KentuckyFriedRice/ePub2CBZ/README.md

 It works by copying the epub to a hidden folder, changing the file extension to zip, unzipping it, finding the "images" folder, paste the pages together using imagemagick, then put all the files together in a folder, finally zipping that folder into cbz format.

-It doesn't work every time yet, but I will be making modifications in the future to cover more layouts within the epubs
+The finished cbz file is saved in a folder named "converted."

 ### How To Use